arielpartners/dhs-common-module/README.md

 ### 2. Import module

-In order to use Capdash2 Common Module on your Angular4 project, you must import module on `app.module.ts`.
+In order to use Capdash2 Common Module on your Angular4 project, you must import the module in `app.module.ts`.

 **src/app.module.ts**